Medicare Hospice Cap

 “… There is a disturbing misperception that hospices and beneficiaries will be penalized if a patient lives longer than six months.
 Nothing could be further from the truth … Let me be clear.
 In no way are hospice beneficiaries restricted to six months of coverage.
 There is no limit on how long an individual beneficiary can receive hospice services as long as they meet the eligibility criteria.”

-Despite the 20% compound growth rate throughout much of the decade, by 2011 still fewer than 43% of Medicare decedents received any hospice care, suggesting that today most of America’s terminally ill seniors, more than one million people each year, still receive their end-of-life care in and out of hospitals and other acute care facilities, or they receive no care at all.
+From 1998 until 2007, hospice access more than doubled, from about 20% to over 43%.
+Hospice access has been largely stagnant from 2007 through 2013 at 43% to 45%.
+Today most of America’s terminally ill seniors, more than one million people each year, still receive their end-of-life care in and out of hospitals and other acute care facilities, or they receive no care at all.

 Hospice Length of Stay